CaymanFreeman/CaymanFreeman/README.md

 On my GitHub, I typically release tools that I’ve developed to solve problems I’ve encountered or to practice and experiment with different concepts.
 I primarily work with Python and Rust and I try to support both Windows and Linux for my projects.

-Although my academic focus is network engineering, I have interests in other areas including application development, game development, data analysis, and cryptography.
+Although my academic focus is network engineering, I also have interests in other areas including application development, game development, data analysis, and cryptography.

 ## Development Toolkit